joshelijah/Engimake-Quadbot/README.md

 2) The Mechanical design files
 3) The PCB layout

 These files are presented as-is, and are not in a finished state.
 You'll need to apply initiative to fill in any gaps, this is not a step by step guide!
-That said these files are the basis of what you'll need to build a working QuadBot.
+That said these files are the basis of what you'll need to build a working QuadBot.Producing  / manufacturing or creating an object from any of the included design files is expressly at your own risk.

 ## Getting Started